mastefano64/AppMasterDetail/README.md

 - **enableDetailTable: boolean**: Enables the tabular detail panel.
 There is no template; it uses ngx-datatable internally.
 Default is "true."

- **enableDetailPanelCustom1: boolean**: Enables a custom detail panel defined in the "*panelDetailCustom1*" template.
+- **enableDetailPanelCustom1: boolean**: Enables a custom detail panel defined in the "*panelDetailCustom1*" template.
 Default is "false."

 - **enableDetailPanelCustom2: boolean**: Enables a custom detail panel defined in the "*panelDetailCustom2*" template.
 Default is "false."

 - **enableDetailPanelCustom3: boolean**: Enables a custom detail panel defined in the "*panelDetailCustom3*" template.
 Default is "false."

-- **enableDetailTableSelection: boolean**: Enables row selection in the tabular view "*enableDetailTable*" If enabled, the **enableDetailTableSelection: boolean** event is also triggered.
+- **enableDetailTableSelection: boolean**: Enables row selection in the tabular view "*enableDetailTable*" If enabled, the **detailtableselection: TableRowsSelectionArgs** event is also triggered.
 Default is "false."

 - **enableDetailTableExpansion: boolean**: Enables row expansion in the tabular view "*enableDetailTable*" There are two types of expansion: 1) the first is automatically managed, and 2) the second uses the "*panelDetailExpansion*" template.
 Default is "false."